 And yet I believe it is a fair statement about much preaching in the American pulpit.
 Now I admit that my sampling is very limited, preachers have this one great advantage.
 They don’t get to hear each other.
-They're depended on tapes and CDs and conferences and a few other things and so I confess that my judgment are fallible and limited and yet on my limited exposure I would say that Einstein’s concern is valid.
+They depend on tapes and CDs and conferences and a few other things and so I confess that my judgments are fallible and limited and yet on my limited exposure I would say that Einstein’s concern is valid.

 He said four things.
-Preachers don’t seem to have seen as much of the Majesty of God as he had staring through a telescope or studying his physics.
-That could mean he said preachers just don’t seem to be talking about the real thing.
+Preachers don’t seem to have seen as much of the majesty of God as he had staring through a telescope or studying his physics.
+Secondly, that could mean he said preachers just don’t seem to be talking about the real thing.
 Thirdly, there doesn’t seem to be a proper respect for the author of the universe.
-And forth, preachers seem to be blaspheming.
+And fourth, preachers seem to be blaspheming.

-Now that charge of blasphemy of courses loaded, it’s meant to carry a wallop to say that the real thing just doesn’t seem to be coming through.
-They claim to be talking about the absolutely eternal, it infinite, unchanging creator of the universe, but it doesn’t feel like it.
+Now that charge of blasphemy, of course, is loaded, it’s meant to carry a wallop to say that the real thing just doesn’t seem to be coming through.
+They claim to be talking about the absolutely eternal, infinite, unchanging creator of the universe, but it doesn’t feel like it.
 It doesn’t look like it, doesn’t sound like it.

 Well everybody here remembers perhaps from high school physics that light travels at about 5.87 trillion miles a year.
 We all know that right?
 And you may also remember that the galaxy of which our planet, solar system is apart, Milky Way, is about 100,000 light-years across, that’s about 587,000 trillion miles.

-It is one of 1 million such galaxies within the optical range of our strong telescopes and in our galaxy there are about 100 billion stars.
+It is one of one million such galaxies within the optical range of our strong telescopes and in our galaxy there are about one hundred billion stars.
 The sun is one of those modest size ones with a temperature around the edges of about 6,000 degrees Celsius, it travels at about 155 miles per second and therefore will make it first orbit around the galaxy in about 200,000 years.

-Now scientist know these things and they are awed by them and they conclude if there is as the Christians say a personal God, a personal God who spoke that into being and as Hebrews 1-3 says upholds it by the word of his power, then there ought to be a certain respect for him.
-An awe and dread and fear at not knowing, loving, trusting or obeying such a God.
+Now scientists know these things and they are awed by them and they conclude if there is as the Christians say a personal God, a personal God who spoke that into being and as Hebrews 1:3 says upholds it by the word of his power, then there ought to be a certain respect for him.
+An awe and dread and fear of not knowing, loving, trusting or obeying such a God.

-You've to feel for this when you read Isaiah 40.
-These words from verses 25 and 26, to whom then will you compare me says the Lord.
-That I should be like him says the Holy one.
+You have to feel for this when you read Isaiah 40.
+These words from verses 25–26: “To whom then will you compare me says the Lord.
+That I should be like him says the Holy One.
 Lift up your eyes on high and see who created these stars?
 He who brings out their host by number calling them all by name.
-By the greatness by his might, because he is strong in power not one of them is missing.
+By the greatness by his might, because he is strong in power not one of them is missing.”

 Now what I want to do tonight is to pose two questions about this.
 One is to ask why this is so.
 Why should the supremacy of God be the passion of our preaching?
 And secondly, how shall we then preach?
 Question number one then, why should be supremacy of God be the passion and the theme of our preaching?

-A couple of years ago, I'm not sure how long it's been, it's maybe more than a couple.
-I was doing this interview with Preaching Today and they asked me that question on the telephone.
+A couple of years ago, I was doing this interview with Preaching Today and they asked me that question on the telephone.
 Why do you make so much of the supremacy of God being the theme of preaching?
-And the answer I gave was what came to my mind as they were teaching or asking me this.
 I said well, it’s because the supremacy of God is the theme of redemptive history.
-In fact if you push it all the way back the supremacy of God is the theme of God.
+In fact, if you push it all the way back, the supremacy of God is the theme of God.

-I remember just a few years ago that was my alma mater preaching.
-First chance I ever had to stand in the puppet of chapel of Wheaton College.
-This is going to be exciting and I stood up there and the first words out of my mouth were...
-I got up in front of these 2000 students and said the chief end of God is to glorify God and enjoy him forever and I had friends up in the balcony and they went...
-Like that.
-And said afterwards we thought you just blew your one chance to get it right at Wheaton and you quoted the Westminster catechism wrong.
+I remember just a few years ago that I was at my Alma Mater preaching.
+It was the first chance I ever had to stand in the pulpit of the chapel at Wheaton College.
+I got up in front of these 2,000 students and said the chief end of God is to glorify God and enjoy him forever.

 Jonathan Edwards along with A.W.
-Tozer and a few others is a hero of mine and the book that made this point in my life and a life changing way about 25 years ago now is called “The Dissertation Concerning the End for Which God Created the World.”
+Tozer and a few others are heroes of mine, and the book that made this point in my life and a life-changing way about twenty-five years ago now is called “The Dissertation Concerning the End for Which God Created the World.”
 That’s the short title.